-Scylla Enterprise is a NoSQL database that offers the horizontal scale-out and fault-tolerance of Apache Cassandra, yet delivers 10X the throughput and consistent, low single-digit latencies.
+Scylla Enterprise is a high-performance enterprise NoSQL database for real-time big data workloads that offers the horizontal scale-out and fault-tolerance of Apache Cassandra, yet delivers 10X the throughput and consistent, low single-digit latencies.
 Implemented from scratch in C++, Scylla’s close-to-the-hardware design significantly reduces the number of database nodes you require and self-optimizes to dynamic workloads and various hardware combinations.

 With Scylla Enterprise 2019.1 we’ve introduced new capabilities, as well as inherited a rich set of new features from our Scylla Open Source 3.0 release for more efficient querying, reduced storage requirements, lower repair times, and better overall database performance.
 Already the industry’s most performant NoSQL database, Scylla now includes production-ready features that surpass the capabilities of Apache Cassandra.